Skip to content

 During a match between “Back Breaker” Dylan Broda and Big Mikk Vainula, I was reaching in under the bottom rope with my camera when Mikk was about to throw Dylan out of the ring.
 There was a stumble, it turned into a ‘modified forward roll’, and Dylan’s boot stomped right on the top of my head with full force.

 Luckily, it wasn’t anything that ruined her move, and it still looked great.
-Mostly, I felt embarrassed and ashamed about it, and learned my lesson.
+Mostly, I felt embarrassed about it, and learned my lesson.
 Because the very next night we were in another town and, again, my thick head was in the wrong place at the wrong time.
 This time, I was quick to duck out of the way, and I can only imagine how funny it must have looked.

 At ringside or not, I can have my moments.
 After a show one time, as I was carrying our camera gear to the car.
 Two camera bags on my back, a tripod around my neck, and two more bags in my hands.
 I tripped on my shoe laces like a fool, and it must have looked like a flawless Ric Flair face bump right on the street.
 Lucky for me and our gear, it was winter time, with some snow to soften my landing.

-This time, however, not learning my lesson at all, I simply got up, grabbed the bags, and neglected to fix my laces.
+This time, not learning my lesson at all, I simply got up, grabbed the bags, and neglected to fix my laces.
 I managed two more steps and tripped again – exactly the same way as before.
 I fell down like a tree.
 I’m grateful nobody was there to have a laugh.

 “If a photographer falls on the street and no one is around to hear it, does he make a sound?”
 Well, he does.